yytkal/notes/book notes/computer_architecture.md

 ^1610929267658
 TLP::Task-level, Task of work can operate independently and largely in parallel.
 ^1610929267664
-^1610929267671

 # Hardware Parallelism
-Instruction-level Parallelism::Exploits DLP with compiler help using ideas of pipelining and at medium level using speculative execution[^1].
+Instruction-level Parallelism:Exploits DLP with compiler help using ideas of pipelining and at medium level using speculative execution[^1].
-^1610929267678
-Vector Architecture and Graphics Processing Unit::Exploits DLP by applying single instruction to a collection of data in parallel.
+Vector Architecture and Graphics Processing Unit:Exploits DLP by applying single instruction to a collection of data in parallel.
-^1610929267687
-Thread-level Parallelism::Exploits either DLP or TLP in tightly coupled hardware model that allows for interaction among parallel threads.
+Thread-level Parallelism:Exploits either DLP or TLP in tightly coupled hardware model that allows for interaction among parallel threads.
-^1610929267694
-Request-level Parallelism::Exploits parallelism among largely decoupled tasks specified by programmers or operating systems.
+Request-level Parallelism:Exploits parallelism among largely decoupled tasks specified by programmers or operating systems.
-^1610929267701
-^1610929267708

 # Hardware Implementations